 Prof Paul Greenhalgh, Director of the Sainsbury Centre for Visual Arts

-Dr Sarah Monks Lecturer in European Art History, School of Art History and World Art Studies
+Dr Sarah Monks, Lecturer in European Art History

-Mónica Núñez Laiseca Curator and Tutor in Museum Studies, School of Art History and World Art Studies
+Mónica Núñez Laiseca, Curator and Tutor in Museum Studies

-Prof David Peters Corbett Professor of Art History and American Studies, School of Art History and World Art Studies
+Prof David Peters Corbett, Professor of Art History and American Studies

 The Butrint Foundation

 The Butrint Foundation aimed to use modern field methods to understand the history of Butrint and its region in its Mediterranean context.
 The archaeological programme has comprised three phases: first, defining the character and extent of Butrint's archaeology; second, selecting areas for selective large-scale investigation; and, third, preparing the results for publication, archiving and ordered storage at the site.

 Icon?
 The Art of Faith in Norfolk

-This joint project between the School and the Norwich Castle Museum and Art Gallery explores the diversity of religious faiths practiced in Norfolk over the centuries.
+This project, developed in collaboration with the Norwich Castle Museum and Art Gallery explores the diversity of religious faiths practiced in Norfolk over the centuries.

 Funded by the AHRC, the 'Icon?' project will result in a major exhibition at the Norwich Castle Museum and Art Gallery, opening in late 2010.
-A multi-faith advisory panel is closely involved with the project, which is led in the School by Dr Margit Thofner and Dr Simon Dell.
+A multi-faith advisory panel is closely involved with the project, which is led by Dr Margit Thofner and Dr Simon Dell.